PhantomCybernetics/phntm_bridge_docs/index.rst

-..
-Phantom Bridge documentation master file, created by sphinx-quickstart on Wed Nov 20 14:36:59 2024.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 :github_url: https://github.com/PhantomCybernetics/phntm_bridge_docs/edit/main/index.rst

 Phantom Bridge Documentation
 ============================

 Phantom Bridge is a fast WebRTC ROS2 Bridge written in C++ for real-time ROS2 data visualization and video streaming, teleoperation, human-robot interaction, and both local and remote robot monitoring.

-The Bridge comes with :doc:`Docker Container control </ui/docker-control>` for the host machine, :doc:`system load </ui-widgets/system-info>` and :doc:`Wi-Fi monitoring </wifi-scanning-and-roaming>`, and highly customizable :doc:`Web Interface </ui/overview>` for both desktop and mobile touchscreen devices.
+The Bridge comes with :doc:`Docker container control </ui/docker-control>` for the host machine, :doc:`system load </ui-widgets/system-info>`
+:doc:`Wi-Fi monitoring </wifi-scanning-and-roaming>`, and highly customizable :doc:`Web Interface </ui/overview>` for both desktop and mobile touchscreen devices.

-This suite is indended to be a modern replacement for RViz, in many cases going beyong what is typically consideted a ROS visualization tool, in order to make robotics development with ROS2 easier.
+This suite is indended to be a modern replacement for RViz, in many cases going beyong what is typically consideted a ROS visualization tool, in order to make robotics development easier.
-The UI is :doc:`customizable with JavaScrip & CSS plugins </ui/customizing>`, various configuration options make it suitable both as a universal development tool and a customer-facing product.
+The UI is :doc:`customizable with JavaScript & CSS plugins </ui/customizing>`, various configuration options make it suitable both as a universal development tool and a customer-facing product.

 Features
 ========
 - Connects P2P or via a TURN server when P2P link is not possible
-- ~5-10ms RTT on local network, 20ms+ RTT remote teleoperation via a TURN server (provided)
+- ~5-10ms RTT on local network, 20ms+ RTT remote teleoperation via a TURN server
-- ROS2 topic and service discovery
+- ROS topic and service discovery
-- Fast streamimg of binary ROS2 messages (both in a out)
+- Fast streamimg of binary ROS messages (both in a out)
-- Fast H.264 video streaming, ROS2 Image and CompressedImage topics streamed as H.264 video (hw or sw-encodeded frames)
+- Fast H.264 video streaming, ROS `Image` and `CompressedImage` topics streamed as H.264 video (hw or sw-encodeded frames)
-- Docker container discovery and control
+- Docker container :doc:`discovery and control </ui/docker-control>`
-- Reliable ROS2 Service calls via Socket.io
+- Reliable :doc:`ROS service calls </ui/ros-services>`
-- ROS2 Parameneters discovery, read and write at runtime
+- :doc:`ROS parameneters </ui/runtime-ros-parameters>` discovery, read and write at runtime
-- Keyboard, Gamepad and Touch interface user input mapped into ROS2 messages
+- :doc:`Keyboard, gamepad and touch interface </ui/user-input-and-teleoperation>` user input mapped into ROS messages
-- Extra ROS2 Packages can be easily included for custom message type support
+- Extra ROS packages can be easily included for :doc:`custom message type support </basics/custom-message-types>`
-- Robot's Wi-Fi signal monitoring, network scanning & roaming (requires wpa_supplicant)
+- Robot's :doc:`Wi-Fi signal monitoring </wifi-scanning-and-roaming>`, network scanning & roaming
-- File retreival from any running Docker container and host fs (such as URDF models)
+- :doc:`File retreival </file-extraction>` from any running Docker container and host fs (such as URDF models)
-- System load, Disk space, and Docker stats monitoring
+- System load, disk space, and Docker stats monitoring
 - Standalone lightweight Bridge Agent for monitoring and management of various parts of a distributed system
 - Multiple peers can connect to the same machine at a very low extra CPU cost
-- Works with rosbag and simulators such as Gazebo, Isaac Sim or Webots
+- Works with `rosbag` and simulators such as `Gazebo`, `Isaac Sim` or `Webots`
 - Fully open-source under the MIT license; you can host any part of this system
 - User interface customizable with JavaScript & CSS plug-ins
 - No need for an X server running on your robot, nor for any wired connections